Impact123/SmacBans-Block/README.md

 ### Forwards

+    forward SmacBans_OnSteamIDStatusRetrieved(String:auth[], banstatus, String:banreason[]);
+Called after the status of an steamid was retrieved.
+It is not gauranteed that the owner of the auth is available at this time.
+This can be used for example to implement an SQL-based logging mechanism.

     forward Smacbans_OnSteamIDBlock(client, String:auth[], String:banreason[]);
-Called after the apiresponse was processed but before the block happens.
+Called after the status of a banned steamid was retrieved and the owner is about to be kicked.
 The client is gauranteed to be authorized at this time.

-    forward SmacBans_OnSteamIDStatusRetrieved(String:auth[], banstatus, String:banreason[]);
-Called after the apiresponse was processed and all actions have been done.
-This can be used for example to implement an SQL-based logging mechanism.

 Please take a look at the includefile for more informations.